 Our broader campaign

+HSI/Korea works on the ground with local organizations and activists to create culturally sensitive solutions that will change public perceptions.
 Many people in South Korea love and keep pet dogs.
 However, there is a misconception held by some that “meat dogs” are different from “pet dogs.”
-We campaign to show the public that all dogs suffer in the same ways and are all deserving of love.
+We are slowly changing this perspective by showcasing countless adoptions of former “meat dogs” into loving families.
+Our campaign shows the public that all dogs suffer in the same ways and are all deserving of love.
 Another goal of our campaign is to encourage pet adoption.
-Currently, the few shelters in South Korea are overcrowded and under-resourced.
-Pet adoption, particularly of large dogs, is uncommon and older dogs are at risk of being discarded on farms since there are no shelters to take them.
+At present, there is insufficient widespread acceptance of dog adoption and shelters in South Korea are overcrowded.

 Majority of pups to find loving homes in Canada